CY 2018 MPFS Proposed Rule Update

 National Decision Support Company’s CareSelect Imaging™ solution delivers a comprehensive set of structured indications and AUC from five qPLE, including all medical specialty society AUC, rationalized into a single delivery platform.
 The foundational set of content for CareSelect Imaging is ACR Select™, the most comprehensive set of published AUC covering all advanced imaging, including comprehensive coverage of the PCA AUC.

 Our comprehensive coverage ensures that providers find the correct clinical question for every advanced imaging exam.
 This ensures providers are consulting all required AUC and a payable claim is always generated.

 CareSelect Imaging is the preferred CDSM solution of major EMR vendors, including Epic, Cerner, MEDITECH and Allscripts.
 NDSC’s qCDSM has provided over 30 million AUC consultations at over 500 health-systems, representing more than 2500 acute care facilities nationwide.

 Recommended Implementation Timeline

-With the January 1, 2018 date to begin reporting on AUC consultations approaching quickly your organization needs to be proactive and begin planning to implement Imaging decision support as soon as possible.
+The January 1, 2019 date to begin reporting on AUC consultations is approaching quickly.
+Your organization needs to be proactive and begin planning to implement Imaging decision support as soon as possible.
 The table below can serve as a general guide to keep your implementation on track.